How to use the Label

 Optionally, contact us to let us know that you've started using the label, and we may end up giving you a shout out of appreciation!
 If you need help deciding whether you can appropriately use the label or if you need help going DRM-free, please email us at email@example.com and we will be happy to work with you.

 Where should we place the label?It's up to you!
 We recommend placing the label on the download pages or near the download links to your DRM-free files.
 It may also be beneficial to have a paragraph about offering DRM-free files on your site's home page such as O'Reilly Ebooks and The Pragmatic Bookshelf, or on your site's about page, such as Momentum Books and Magnatune.

 Great, let me have it!

 The DRM-free Labels are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 You can download the Inkscape SVG or GNU Image Manipulation Program XCF source files to translate or remix them (Source Sans Pro font not included):

-Please email us at email@example.com if you would like to contribute a translation.
+Please email us at firstname.lastname@example.org if you would like to contribute a translated version of the logo.